 But there are ups and downs on the tour including an accident involving Green Dragon soda, pranks, a rich mean girl, Zander’s fickleness, and Mac’s blossoming friendship with Kyle.
 There’s a lot to like in this series starter: Mac’s voice, snippets of her graphic novel, the authenticity, the humor, and the pacing.
 VERDICT The diary format and many illustrations will entice fans of Rachel Renée Russell’s “Dork Diaries” (S. & S.) but should be appealing to a wide audience and will have tween readers eager for the next installment.

 During your book club, have the children come with questions that they’d like to discuss.
 Consider having an arts and crafts project that relates to the story or whip up a snack that was popular with the lead.
 Get them involved before the big day.
 Make sure your daughter asks her friends during school what they want to do during their meeting.
 It’s THEIR time – let them own it!

-Jen was so kind to sign everyone’s book and personally autograph it which was such a bonus.
+Jen Calonita was so kind to sign everyone’s book and personally autograph it which was such a bonus.
 She is a dear friend and I can’t thank her enough for popping by and spending time with the girls.
-No matter what question they asked, Jen gave them a full explaination.
+No matter what question they asked, Jen gave them a full explanation.